mampersat/shut_the_box/README.md

 The tree is already revealing that closing fewer tiles with each roll seems to increase the probability of reaching a winning state in many configurations.
 However, the model is still running for more exhaustive coverage.
 ```

+# Licensing

+This repository contains the design files for a laser-cut toy, shared under the [Creative Commons Attribution-NonCommercial (CC BY-NC) License](https://creativecommons.org/licenses/by-nc/4.0/).
+Feel free to use and modify the design for non-commercial purposes, but please provide credit.

 ## Acknowledgments

 This design was created using the **boxes.py** libraries and tools, which are licensed under the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Many thanks to the contributors of boxes.py for their work in making these tools available!